gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/relnotes.rst

 0.11.0
 ======

-This release of MediaGoblin drops support for Python 2 and removes all Python 2 compatibility code, significantly reducing the work of maintaining MediaGoblin going forward.
-Please see details about upgrading below.
+Following our final Python 2-compatible release of 0.10.0, this release drops support for Python 2 and removes all Python 2 compatibility code.

 This release also reinstates audio spectrograms with a completely rewritten Python 3 replacement for the previous Python 2-only audio feature by Fernando